The mathematics of Septoku: Abstract

 \section{Abstract}

 Septoku is a Sudoku variant invented by Bruce Oberg, played on a hexagonal grid of 37 cells.
 We show that up to rotations, reflections, and symbol permutations, there are only six valid Septoku boards.
-We show that the minimum number of starting seeds for a Septoku puzzle to have a unique solution is six.
-We generalize the puzzle to other board shapes, and devise a 6-seed puzzle on a star-shaped board with 73 cells that has a unique solution.
+In order to have a unique solution, we show that the minimum number of given values is six.
+We generalize the puzzle to other board shapes, and devise a puzzle on a star-shaped board with 73 cells with six givens which has a unique solution.
+We show how this puzzle relates to the unsolved Hadwiger-Nelson problem in combinatorial geometry.